Digestive health

 5. Coeliac disease: the silent cause

 Coeliac disease deserves its own section because it is one of the most under-diagnosed conditions in the UK.
-Approximately 1 in 100 people have coeliac disease, but studies suggest that only around 25–30% are currently diagnosed.
-The average time from symptom onset to diagnosis in the UK is approximately 13 years.
+About 1 in 100 people have coeliac disease, but studies suggest only around 25–30% are diagnosed.
+The average time from first symptom to diagnosis in the UK is about 13 years.

 Why tTG-IgA is the right first test

 Tissue transglutaminase IgA (tTG-IgA) is recommended by NICE NG20 as the first-line serological test for coeliac disease.
-It has a sensitivity of approximately 95% and specificity of approximately 95% — making it one of the most accurate blood-based screening tests in medicine.
+It picks up about 95% of true cases and correctly clears about 95% of people who do not have it.
+That makes it one of the most accurate blood-based screening tests in medicine.

 The gluten caveat